ModanwalPriti06/Vending-Beverage-Machine-Frontend/README.md

 ### Advice:
 - Choose whatever Object Oriented language you’re comfortable with
 - We expect to see the code which you would be happy to put in production
-- If something is not clear don’t hesitate to ask or just make an assumption and go with it
+- If something is not clear don’t hesitate to ask or just make an assumption and go with it.

+---

+# How Run frontned & Backend
+1. node version - 18
+2. Frontend run - npm run dev
+3. Backend - npm start ( can install nodemon also)

 ---
 # Frontend